-According to § 7(2)1 of the Atomic Energy Act (AtG), a licence to operate a nuclear installation may only be granted if there are no doubts about the trustworthiness of the persons responsible and if these have the requisite technical qualification.
+According to § 7(2)1 AtG, a licence to operate a nuclear installation may only be granted if there are no doubts about the trustworthiness of the persons responsible and if these have the requisite technical qualification.

 The substatutory "Safety Requirements for Nuclear Power Plants" stipulates that the licence holder of a nuclear installation has to ensure the development, introduction and continual improvement of an integrated process-oriented management system.
 Furthermore, operating principles have to be realised to promote safety.
 Among these general requirements are i.a.